 The Accountable Officer is responsible for ensuring the regularity of receipts and payments.
-I am responsible for expressing an opinion on the regularity of receipts and payments in accordance with the Public Finance and Accountability (Scotland) Act 2000.
+In addition to my responsibilities to detect material misstatements in the financial statements in respect of irregularities, I am responsible for expressing an opinion on the regularity of receipts and payments in accordance with the Public Finance and Accountability (Scotland) Act 2000.

-REPORT ON OTHER REQUIREMENTS
+REPORTING ON OTHER REQUIREMENTS

-Opinions on matters prescribed by the Auditor General for Scotland
+Opinion prescribed by the Auditor General for Scotland on audited part of the Remuneration and Staff Report

+I have audited the parts of the Remuneration and Staff Report described as audited.
 In my opinion, the audited part of the Remuneration and Staff Report has been properly prepared in accordance with the Public Finance and Accountability (Scotland) Act 2000 and directions made thereunder by the Scottish Ministers.